antalvdb/olifant/README.md

 This repository contains instructions and code to install, train and run memory-based LLMs.

 Looking for an LLM that is relatively eco-friendly?
 MBLMs rely on CPUs.
-No GPUs or TPUs required.
+No GPUs or TPUs are required for training or inference.
 Training MBLMs is costly in terms of RAM, but not in terms of time or computing resources.
 Running an MBLM in autoregressive GPT-style mode also costs RAM, but still relies on CPUs and is reasonably fast as well, depending on the selected approximation of k-nearest neighbor classification.